Community Advocacy Lab is a clinic focused on racial and economic justice, grounded in the needs of communities. Current students are working on:

 In the Field

-Students develop and advance policy campaigns, design and evaluate legal services and access to justice programs, advocate to change court rules and systems, and draft legislation.
+Representing community groups, nonprofit organizations, and government agencies, clinic students develop and advance policy campaigns, design and evaluate legal services and access to justice programs, advocate to change court rules and systems, and draft legislation.
 Participants work closely with clients, experts, and community members to find innovative solutions to legal problems.

 In the Classroom